Titowisk/YabaAPI/README.md

 - Monitor the cluster using prometheus + grafana

 ## Continuous Integration
+- new Pull Requests should trigger the application unit tests
-- changes to api should trigger a build
+- closing Pull Requests should trigger a new docker image push
-- changes to worker should trigger a build
+- a successfull image push should trigger a deployment to the kubernetes cluster
-- changes to database should ?
+	- the deployment is done by changing the application.yaml tracked by ArgoCD

 - new exchanges/topics/queues should ?

 ## Continuous Delivery